3dcitydb/3dcitydb-docs/source/intro/install-impexp.rst

 After successful installation, the contents of all selected installation packages are available in the installation directory.
-To run the Importer/Exporter (as :doc:`GUI or CLI <../impexp/interfaces>`), simply use the starter script in the ``bin`` subfolder of the installation directory.
+To run the Importer/Exporter, simply use the starter script in the ``bin`` subfolder of the installation directory.
+More information on how to run the software in GUI or CLI mode is provided in :numref:`impexp_interface_chapter`.

 .. note::
-   Before the Importer/Exporter can connect to an Oracle or PostgreSQL database, **the 3D City Database schema must have been set up**.
+   Before the Importer/Exporter can be used to connect to an Oracle or PostgreSQL database, please **first follow the instructions** in :numref:`3dcitydb_setup_schema_chapter` to set up the 3D City Database schema on your database.
-   Please, follow the instructions provided in the next chapter.

 The installation directory contains the following subfolders: